← Back to wiki

 Nutrient Per 100g Notes

-Potassium ~262 mg per 100 g raw Supports blood pressure regulation and cardiovascular health; retained well in steaming vs boiling.
+Potassium ~262 mg per 100 g raw Supports blood pressure regulation and cardiovascular health; very low sodium (~8 mg) gives favorable Na:K ratio; retained well in steaming vs boiling.

 Folate ~24 mcg per 100 g raw (~6% DV) Contributes to daily folate intake; important for DNA methylation and cell division.

-Lutein + Zeaxanthin ~2.1 mg per 100 g Fat-soluble carotenoids that protect the macula and support brain health; bioavailability enhanced by cooking with olive oil.
+Lutein + Zeaxanthin ~2.1 mg per 100 g Fat-soluble carotenoids that accumulate in the macula and brain; highest-evidence dietary protection against late-stage AMD; bioavailability requires co-consumption with fat.